Plots

 Clear and Understandable Language

-Transparent Presentation of Analysis and Methods
+Transparent Explanation of the Analysis and Methods

 Ensure legal certainty through clarity of assignment